Robert Baden-Powell, 1st Baron Baden-Powell: Scout Movement

-Some early Scouting "Thanks Badges" (from 1911) and the Scouting "Medal of Merit" badge had a swastika symbol on them.
-This was undoubtedly influenced by the use by Rudyard Kipling of the swastika on the jacket of his published books, including Kim, which was used by Baden-Powell as a basis for the Wolf Cub branch of the Scouting Movement.
-The swastika had been a symbol for luck in India long before being adopted by the Nazi Party in 1920, and when Nazi use of the swastika became more widespread, the Scouts stopped using it.
+Early Scout Association "Thanks badges" (from 1911) and The Scout Association "Medal of Merit" badge had a swastika symbol on them.
+This was undoubtedly influenced by the use by Rudyard Kipling of the swastika on the jacket of his published books, including The Jungle Book, which was used by Baden-Powell as a basis for the Wolf Cubs.
+The swastika had been a symbol of luck in India long before being adopted by the Nazi Party in 1920, and when Nazi use of the swastika became more widespread, the Scouts stopped using it.

 Nazi Germany banned Scouting, a competitor to the Hitler Youth, in June 1934, seeing it as "a haven for young men opposed to the new State".
 Based on the regime's view of Scouting as a dangerous espionage organisation, Baden-Powell's name was included in "The Black Book", a 1940 secret list of people to be detained following the planned conquest of the United Kingdom.
-Baden-Powell himself never knew about the list or his inclusion in it because the list was only made public in 1945, shortly after the defeat of the Nazis, and Baden-Powell died in 1941.
 A drawing by Baden-Powell depicts Scouts assisting refugees fleeing from the Nazis and Hitler.
-Tim Jeal, author of the biography Baden-Powell, gives his opinion that "Baden-Powell's distrust of communism led to his implicit support, through naïveté, of fascism", an opinion based on two of B-P's diary entries.
+Tim Jeal, the author of the biography Baden-Powell, gives his opinion that "Baden-Powell's distrust of communism led to his implicit support, through naïveté, of fascism", an opinion based on two of Baden-Powell's diary entries.
 Baden-Powell met Benito Mussolini on 2 March 1933, and in his diary described him as "small, stout, human and genial.
-Told me about Balilla, and workmen's outdoor recreations which he imposed though 'moral force'".
+Told me about Balilla and workmen's outdoor recreations which he imposed through 'moral force'."
 On 17 October 1939, Baden-Powell wrote in his diary: "Lay up all day.
 Read Mein Kampf.
 A wonderful book, with good ideas on education, health, propaganda, organisation etc. – and ideals which Hitler does not practice himself."